-If you are facing a problem when time on clients and domain controllers is different, most likely your domain has a problem with time synchronization and then this article can be very useful for you.
+If you are facing a problem when the time on clients and domain controllers is different, most likely your domain has a problem with time synchronization and then this article can be very useful for you.

-First of all, it is necessary to select an NTP server that you want to use.
+First of all, it is necessary to select an NTP server you want to use.
 The list of public NTP atomic clock servers is available at http://ntp.org.
 In our example, we will use 0.us.pool.ntp.org, 1.us.pool.ntp.org, 2.us.pool.ntp.org, and 3.us.pool.ntp.org.

 Configuring domain time synchronization using Group Policy consists of 2 steps:

 - Create a GPO for the domain controller with PDC role;

 - Create a GPO for Windows client computers in the AD Domain.

 First of all, you need to configure the PDC and enable the NTP service on it.
 Open a command prompt and run:

 w32tm /query /source